The Vision of Hawk

 His articles and images often appear in magazines and newspapers worldwide.
 He has also been featured several times on NBC’s Today Show and FOX 5 television.
 He is a member of the Explorers Club, founded in New York City in 1904 promoting the exploration of land, sea, air and space.
 He is also a fellow of the Royal Geographical Society, the Appalacian Mountain Club and a member of the Professional Photographers Association.
 He has given hundreds of lectures to organizations like the Explorers Club, Appalachian Mountain Club, Harvard Travelers Club, and universities across the country.

-Additionally, Hawk has published five books.
+Additionally, Hawk has published six books.
 The first, “Distant Journeys”, consists of his favorite 250 color photographs and poems taken from some of the most remote places around the world.
 The second book entitled “Quiet Moments” is a compilation of 120 black and white nature, nautical, New York City, and miscellaneous travel images.
 His third book entitled “White Pond” combines both his photography as well as his poetry.
 This book is a tribute to a small lake in southern New Hampshire where he has spent his entire life enjoying solitude and nature.
 His fourth book “Manhattan” is an in-depth documentary spanning every area in the city that he has spent so much of his life wandering around and always inspired by the endless photographic possibilities.
-His most recent book “Into the Heart of Cuba” is a two volume 500 page book from his circumnavigation around Cuba in 2016 and 3 additional trips between 2017-2022.
+His fifth book, “Into the Heart of Cuba” is a two volume 500 page book from his circumnavigation around Cuba in 2016 and 5 additional trips between 2017-2022.
 His most recent book, “Mountains Beyond Mountains” which is a compilation of 160 color photographs from the northern White mountains and surrounding areas.

 He is the former producer and host of the Cablevision television show “The Unconventional Traveler” which featured some of the world’s leading explorers, travel photographers and filmmakers sharing their work from various expeditions and documentaries.
 He produced over 100 shows over a 10 year period.
 Some of his guests have included Buzz Aldrin, Jane Goodall, Reinhold Messner, George Schaller and Jimmy Chin.
 He also had the distinction of interviewing the Prime Minister of Bhutan and the King of Ladakh on his expeditions to both Bhutan and Kashmir in northern India.